pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

 *   `reset_to_blank`: if `true`, cancel button will have text "Réinitialiser" and set value to empty string
 *   `calendar_start_date`: if a `datetime.date` is passed, it will set calendar start date when opening calendar
 *   `calendar_end_date`: if a `datetime.date` is passed, it will set calendar end date when opening calendar
+*   `drops`: if `drops` is passed, il will override 'down' drop default when opening calendar

 ### Examples